alliedmodders/pawn-docgen/README.md

 2. Generate the includes folder `php command-centre get-include {URL-TO-SM-VERSION}` (If the URL is left blank it will default to the latest version)
 3. Run the generation `php command-centre generate`

+# Running locally
+To run a local version use

+`php command-centre serve {PORT}`

+OR

+`cd web && php -S localhost:5000` - Display errors

+The default port is `5000`

 # Contributors
 [B3none](https://github.com/b3none) for the latest updates.